Freshia/climateDataGen/CONTRIBUTING.md

 For a pull request to be merged, it has to be reviewed by the library maintainer.
 To aid in the reveiwing process, kindly ensure your PR complies with the following rules.

-**1:** Give your pul request a helpful title that summarises what the contribution does
+**1:** Give your pull request a helpful title that summarises what the contribution does

 **2:** Make sure your code passes all the tests